 - Kosher salt and cracked black pepper to taste

 - To begin, place the pork hocks, carrots, celery, bay leaves and the two roughly chopped onions into a pot and cover with water.
 Salt the water generously, cover and bring to a boil.
 When the water comes to a boil, reduce to a simmer and cook for two hours.

-- In a sauce pot, pour the remaining three beers and a dozen or so black pepper corns, and bring to a boil.
+- In a sauce pot, pour the remaining three brown ales and a dozen or so black pepper corns, and bring to a boil.
 Once the basting liquid is boiling, turn the heat down and reduce the liquid by half.

 - When the pork hocks are cooked, pull them out of the pot, pat dry and stick on the rotisserie rod.
 Load the pork hocks on the grill and cook using medium heat for 30 minutes.
 Baste with the liquid every 10 minutes.
 Also, grill the slices of onion.